 If your employment is terminated, your employer and/or you must report this termination to the ISO within 5 business days.

-To report your changes, see our STEM OPT Reporting Requirements page for more information.
+To report your changes, see our F-1 STEM OPT Extension Reporting Requirements page for more information.

 Validation Report Required Every 6 Months